 Pastoral Care at Hope is provided by our ministers and our Care Team.

-The Care Team helps coordinate support for our members in time of need.
+Hope’s Care Team is part of the church’s pastoral care mission, and helps coordinate support for our members in time of need.
 This might include meals, rides for medical issues, homebound and hospital visits, and assistance with connecting to other resources.
-Please contact the church office for more information.
+Please contact us for more information.

 Groups